cathynewman/SC_useful_code/regex_with-sed.md

 # Regular Expressions

+Adapted from course materials I created for BIOL 5005/5006: Research Methods at ULM from material written by [Jeremy Brown](https://github.com/jembrown?tab=repositories) at LSU.

 ## File setup for today

-Download these files from the [data](https://github.com/cathynewman/SC_useful_code/data) folder on GitHub.
+Download these files from the [data](https://github.com/cathynewman/SC_useful_code/tree/main/data) folder on GitHub.
 Make sure you save them with the exact filename and extension as shown here.
 - words.txt
 - names.txt
 - LSUMZ18817.fasta